Written by: Bogdan Patru

 Damn right they will.

-On the plus side, a VPN has innumerable more advantages than changing your IP.
-As I said, you are basically becoming a cyber-ghost, benefitting from ultimate stealth and complete invisibility on the internet.
+A VPN has innumerable more advantages than changing your IP.
+As I said, you are basically becoming a cyber-ghost, benefiting from ultimate stealth and near complete invisibility on the internet.
 Hidden under the VPN’s cloak, not even your ISP will be able to check up on your activities.

 No longer will you be afraid of getting banned from accessing content on the internet, be it 4Chan or any streaming website like Netflix.